helen-lehrer/portfolio-website-capstone/README.md

 ### Monday, 12/19/2022
 * 3:15: Work on front-end of Hair Salon
+* 4:15: Edit Hair Salon and Botanical Adventure Content for works

 //To Do:
 -create component diagram on figma
 -make more media queries
 -work on front-ends of portfolio pieces/work section

 ## Known Bugs